Heritage innovation

 Recent professional engagement

-• Review of EU / UN cultural heritage regeneration projects, focussing on visitor management, disaster risk management and conservation planning.
-Workshops and presentations, with Albanian, Kosovan, UK and Italian colleagues.
+• Review of EU / UN cultural heritage regeneration projects in Albania, focussing on visitor management, disaster risk management and conservation planning.
+Workshops and presentations were hosted by UNOPS and Abkons in 2024 in Tiranë, with Albanian, Kosovan, UK and Italian colleagues.

-• Keynote presentation on 'time, space and people' in urban archaeology.
-Theme: 'Urban archaeology and the cities of tomorrow'.
+• Dr Belford provided the keynote presentation at the 2024 EAC meeting in Brussels, on the subject of 'time, space and people' in urban archaeology.
+The conference theme was: 'Urban archaeology and the cities of tomorrow'.

 Managing Archaeology in Dynamic Urban Centres